-1e
+1e Infrastructure

-1.37 Delivery of the District-wide spatial strategy will need to be supported by the provision of necessary infrastructure.
-The key District-wide infrastructure requirements identified in the Programme is summarised below, these are supplemented by included in each of the place-based sections.
-The Infrastructure Delivery Programme also contains a number which are not included below, infrastructure planning involves an ongoing process of dialogue and communication with infrastructure developed and future funding is secured additional items may be Programme or their status may be upgraded or altered.
+1.37 Delivery of the District wide spatial strategy will need to be supported by the provision of necessary infrastructure.
+The key District wide infrastructure requirements identified in the B&NES Infrastructure Delivery Programme is summarised below, these are supplemented by infrastructure requirements included in each of the place based sections.
+The Infrastructure Delivery Programme also contains a number of desirable infrastructure items which are not included below, infrastructure planning involves an ongoing process of dialogue and communication with infrastructure providers and as further evidence is developed and future funding is secured additional items may be added to the Infrastructure Delivery Programme or their status may be upgraded or altered.